 Traps are important in condensed matter physics.
 For instance, we can consider a simple model for light energy transport in a solid.

-A lattice has "hosts" and traps.
-When an incoming photon reaches a host, the light energy will be transferred into an electron excitation, which can travel in the lattice somewhat like a particle, an "exciton".
-When the exciton reaches a trap site it is absorbed there, and a chemical reaction can occur there due to the added energy from the exciton.
+- A lattice is considered to have "hosts" and traps.
+When an incoming photon reaches a host, the light energy will be transferred into an electron excitation, which can travel in the lattice somewhat like a particle, an "exciton". - When the exciton reaches a trap site it is absorbed there, and a chemical reaction can occur there due to the added energy from the exciton.

 For defects in solids, a surface often acts as a "trap line" which absorbs all defects which reach it.
-In the exercises, you get to code this problem (although just for fun I mask it as a drunken sailor problem).

-In subsection below I describe in detail how to model a system where particles can not occupy the same site.
+In subsection ?? below I describe in detail how to model a system where particles can not occupy the same site.